Bigg Boss Kannada season 12

 Bigg Boss Kannada 12 is a reality show and the twelfth season of the Indian Kannada-language reality television series Bigg Boss produced by Banijay.
 The show began on 28 September 2025, on Colors Kannada and JioHotstar, with Kichcha Sudeep as a host for the twelfth time in a row.
 The premiere episode started with a real-time viewers' voting of deciding the entrance of housemates either as solo ("onti") or as duo ("janti") contestants pitted against each other.

-The show was suspended on 8 October 2025, due to environmental issues,and the contestants were sent outside the house for few hours, and was later resumed on 9th october and contestants were sent back inside the Bigg Boss house.
+The show was suspended on 8 October 2025, due to environmental issues, and the contestants were sent outside the house for a few hours.
+On 9 October, the show resumed and the contestants were sent back inside the Bigg Boss house.

+This season was won by Gilli Nata (Nataraj) who has received the honourable BBK 12 trophy.
+Rakshita Shetty was the runner up and Ashwini Gowda won the 3rd prize.

 Closure notice by Pollution Board

 On 7 October 2025, the Karnataka State Pollution Control Board ordered for an immediate closure of the studio until further notice, citing violations of environmental regulations at the premises.
 The board issued a notice to Vels Studios and Entertainment Private Limited directing that all activities at the site be stopped with immediate effect.